There A Few Answers To This Question

 Solid Wood Cabinets Can Enhance Property Value

-Just throwing a bunch of cabinets in a room won’t do much for property value, but if you’re able to install such cabinets so they look like they came with the house, they’ll do a lot for the price at which a home can be listed.
+Just throwing a bunch of cabinets in a room won’t do much for property value, but if you’re able to install such cabinets so they look like they came with the house, and have an almost minimalistic kitchen they’ll do a lot for the price at which a home can be listed.
 Solid wood stands the test of time, it looks very pleasing to the eye, and it’s exceptionally functional.

 If your home is in a good neighborhood, where property values are on the increase, the installation of such cabinetry is a very wise idea.
 What you spend in acquisition and installation will be more than answered in property value, so you’re essentially making an investment with a very likely return.